Risk of U.S. 'profit recession' eases as results beat forecasts

-NEW YORK (Reuters) - The initial earnings results of this reporting period are beating expectations by a wide margin, suggesting to some investors that the S&P 500 may be able to avoid a so-called “profit recession” this year because predicted economic bad news has failed to materialize.
+NEW YORK, April 18 (Reuters) - The initial earnings results of this reporting period are beating expectations by a wide margin, suggesting to some investors that the S&P 500 may be able to avoid a so-called “profit recession” this year because predicted economic bad news has failed to materialize.

 That is a reversal of the view from a few months ago, when the 2019 profit outlook appeared to be getting worse.
 Earnings already faced tough comparisons with last year, when the U.S. tax code overhaul provided a big boost.